Skip to main content

 Proprietary scripting languagesStandard TypeScript/JavaScript ecosystem

-Vendor lock-in with licensing feesOpen source (AGPL license)
+Vendor lock-in with licensing feesFlexible, transparent licensing

 Black-box deploymentsDocker/Kubernetes with full control